brunomaga/brunomaga.github.io/index.md

 <h4 class="mt-5 mb-3">Misc</h4>

 <p>
 I've been playing waterpolo for most of my life, the last 14 years with <a href="https://lausannenatation.ch/section/waterpolo/">Lausanne Natation</a> and <a href="https://uk.teamunify.com/SubTabGeneric.jsp?team=cocsc&_stabid_=154244">Cambridge City</a> clubs.
 I enjoy cooking, winter sports and board games.
-As a general rule, I prefer not to be addressed by my academic title or surname, so addressing me simply by my first name (<i>"Hi Bruno"</i>) is perfectly fine :)
+As a general rule, I prefer not to be addressed by my academic title or surname, so addressing me simply by my first name (<i>"Hi Bruno"</i>) is perfectly fine.
 </p>
 </div> <!-- noprint -->